 A weapons-obsessed student is facing years behind bars for planting a home-made bomb on a busy Tube train.

-He was caught on CCTV as he travelled on the Jubilee Line, casually flicking through a text book before getting off and leaving the bag on the floor, timed to go off within minutes.
+He was caught on CCTV as he travelled on the Jubilee Line, casually flicking through a text book before getting off and leaving the bomb on the floor, timed to go off within minutes.

 At least 10 passengers were in the carriage at the time and some of them spotted the abandoned rucksack and alerted the driver.

-But the driver at first dismissed it as lost property and took it into his cab and carried on towards North Greenwich, jurors were told.
+The driver at first dismissed it as lost property and took it into his cab and carried on towards North Greenwich, jurors were told.

 Had Smith's bomb worked, it would have exploded just as commuters were being ordered off the platform, the jury heard.